 "I know Vayne had a crush, but kidnapping her was a little extreme," Inias threw Sylvis a smirk, who now looked more confused than angry.
 "A little?!"
 Keira snapped her head to Inias, who only went on, "He should've talked to her, told her how he felt and when she shot him down, cried and moved on.
 You know, like a little bitch."
 Sylvis swore and hurled the spear straight for Inias, who ducked and rolled beneath it as Styx rushed him.
 The perfect mix of confusion and anger compelled Sylvis to strike.

 Before the trio could rush him, a flash of red caught his attention.
 When he saw Sylvis wielding his spear and lashing out at them, it shocked him.
 His flesh crackled as if struck by lightning before the hard trunk of a tree slammed into the back of his body.
 Styx rolled to his feet, whimpering as Inias pulled himself up.
 Keira had rolled beneath the lightning strike and held the spear back with both of her daggers.

 Inias sprinted towards the two, scooping up his sword as Sylvis broke through Keira's blades, forcing her to leap back.
 He turned and slammed his spear against Inias' sword, forcing him aside.
 Styx hurried towards him next, snapping at his leg.
 Sylvis fumbled as he stepped back, swinging at the fox, who ducked away from it.
 The trio struck from every side.
-When Sylvis knocked one away, the others struck him.
+When Sylvis knocked one away, the others strike at him.

 If Sylvis had found them, no doubt more would come.
 He may have been cocky enough to fight them outnumbered, but Ivaran wasn't so reckless.
 No doubt the king had sent several parties to track them.
 They had to put Sylvis down fast and get to the bridge before dark.
+Inias wasn't striking to kill, unlike the other two.
+He'd remembered what Vayne had said in the closet before he'd thrown the door open.
+"Sylvis has no idea."
+The anger from the yard was gone after all that had happened yesterday, and he couldn't justify cutting him down like this.